ArthurHoaro/dexy-doc-java-poc/README.md

-# Dexy - Documentation Java- PoC
+# Dexy - Documentation Java - PoC

 A few tests with [Dexy](http://dexy.it).